 2. Design & Ergonomy

-The Sennheiser HD 800 S has a very bright and unique design that probably makes no sense because it is noticeably a naked look.
-So what is this creation made of?
+The Sennheiser HD 800 S has a very bright and unique design which is noticed immediately after unpacking.
+So what is this headphone made of?
 For those who often deal with premium models of headphones, it’s no secret that manufacturers usually try to use materials such as aluminum, steel, wood, and leather.
 Still, in the HD 800 S case, this rule seems to have lost its force.
 As you are not looking for, here you will not be able to find either wood or leather, and steel elements are found in very limited quantities, everywhere inferior to the quality to the touch, but still plastic.

 2.1 Construction Quality